 Many times a patient will come into our office with a stack of MRIs, a post-surgical report, and a promise that they were told that they could resume their running after a hip resurfacing procedure.
 Unfortunately for them, the surgery did not meet their expectations.
 Recently published research in the American Journal of Sports Medicine, says “Running is possible after hip resurfacing, and runners can even return to some level of competition, but this short follow-up series of hip resurfacing in athletes should be interpreted with caution regarding implant survival.”(19)

-In the Journal of Bone and Joint Surgery, surgeons warn: “High levels of sporting activities can be detrimental to the long-term success of hip resurfacing devices, independently from other risk factors.
+In the Journal of Bone and Joint Surgery, surgeons warn about sports: “High levels of sporting activities can be detrimental to the long-term success of hip resurfacing devices, independently from other risk factors.
 Patients seeking hip resurfacing are usually young and should limit their involvement in sports to levels that the implant construct will be able to tolerate.”(20)

 Hip resurfacing is not hip replacement.
 In hip resurfacing the head of the femur is capped (after being trimmed) with a smooth metal covering.
 The damaged bone and cartilage within the socket is removed and replaced with a metal cup, similar to that in a total hip replacement.